Uniforms of the German Army (1935–1945): Model 1936

-When the Nazis came to power in early 1933 the Reichswehr, the armed forces of the Weimar Republic, were near the end of a two-year project to redesign the Army Feldbluse (field-blouse).
+When the Nazis came to power in early 1933 the Reichswehr, the armed forces of the Weimar Republic, were near the end of a two-year project to redesign the Army Feldbluse (field blouse).
 Beginning in that year the new tunic was issued to the Reichsheer and then the rapidly growing Wehrmacht Heer, although minor design changes continued to be made until the appearance of the standardized Heeres Dienstanzug Modell 1936.
 The M36 tunic still retained the traditional Imperial and Reichswehr uniform color of grey-green "field gray" (feldgrau) wool, but incorporated four front patch pockets with scalloped flaps and pleats (on Reichswehr tunics the lower pockets were internal and angled).
 The front was closed with five buttons rather than the previous eight, and the collar and shoulder straps were of a dark bottle-green instead of the Reichswehr grey.
 Compared to the Weimar-era uniforms the skirt of the feldbluse was shorter and the tailoring was more form-fitting due to Germany's adoption of mechanized warfare: soldiers now spent much time in the confined space of a vehicle and a shorter jacket was less likely to pick up dirt from the seats.
 It also included an internal suspension system, whereby a soldier could hang an equipment belt on a series of hooks outside of the tunic.
-These hooks were connected to two straps inside the lining, which spread the weight of equipment without having to use external equipment suspenders.
+These hooks were connected to two straps inside the lining, which spread the weight of the equipment without having to use external equipment suspenders.
 The M36 was produced and issued until the very end of the war, though successive patterns became predominant.

 SS field uniforms were of similar appearance externally but to fit their larger patches had a wider, feldgrau collar, and the lower pockets were of an angled slash type similar to the black or grey SS service-dress.
 The second button of an SS Feldbluse was positioned somewhat lower, so that it could be worn open-collar with a necktie.
-Due to supply problems the SS were often issued army uniforms.
+Due to supply problems, the SS were often issued army uniforms.